Tooting

 As well as attacking Freddie, the dog involved in Sunday's incident bit rescuers.
 The dramatic incident was detailed on Teddington Nub News.
 You can read the report here..
 Be warned it contains graphic images.

-Click here: tooting jobs
+Click here to see more: tooting jobs

 Share: